-Three years from the date of the receipt of the Certificate of Occupancy for the residence the applicant shall submit to the Executive Director, a landscape monitoring report, prepared by a licensed Landscape Architect or qualified Resource Specialist, that certifies the on-site landscaping is in conformance with the landscape plan approved pursuant to this Special Condition.
+Three years from the date of completion for the structure, the applicant shall submit to the Executive Director, a landscape monitoring report, prepared by a licensed Landscape Architect or qualified Resource Specialist that certifies the on-site landscaping is in conformance with the landscape plan approved pursuant to this Special Condition.
 The monitoring report shall include photographic documentation of plant species and plant coverage.